Elsinore (video game): Development

 In Hamlet, Ophelia has no agency and drowns herself at the end of act 4, making her an apt choice as the player character in Elsinore.

 Team lead and writer Katie Chironis and game designer Connor Fallon originally met in Carnegie Mellon University's Game Creation Society.
 Development of Elsinore began in 2010.
 Chironis and Fallon originally created Elsinore as part of a game jam, scrapped the project entirely, and then decided to create it from the ground up again.
 Chironis was inspired to make a Hamlet game by both her high school Shakespeare teacher and from the college writing classes she took at Carnegie Mellon.
 Chironis and Fallon wanted to create a game that would have a tragic story but in an interactive medium, eschewing the "power fantasy" games that are commonly created.
 By combining the tragedy of the play with the goal of "winning" games, the development team thought they could have a fresh take on Hamlet.

 Chironis and Fallon created their company, Golden Glitch, with five others that had been part of the Game Creation Society, and worked on the project during nights and weekends while keeping their day jobs.
 The founders received no payment until after the game went on sale, and the team's four contractors were paid from their personal salaries from their other jobs.
 In 2015, Golden Glitch created a Kickstarter for Elsinore, which was successfully funded and raised over $32,000.
 Despite an original targeted release date of September 2016, the game was not released until 2019.

 The Legend of Zelda: Majora's Mask provided inspiration for how to implement time loops in the game, and Golden Glitch drew inspiration from anime and visual novels which had many examples of time loops as a plot mechanic.
 Golden Glitch decided to focus on Ophelia as the protagonist because of her lack of agency in Hamlet.
 Her early exit by suicide in the play means that she is uninvolved in much of the action that comes later on, and it gave the development team room to try to make her a stronger character.
-The team also decided to make Opheila a woman of color, and created her with the idea that she was of Moorish descent through her mother's line.
+The team also decided to make Ophelia a woman of color, and created her with the idea that she was of Moorish descent through her mother's line.
 The writers believed that this modification and some others allowed them to ensure that all of the characters had more fleshed out and unique storylines.